 Claude Pavur, S.J., an associate editor, specializes in the translation of Latin documents relating to the Society of Jesus.
 His graduate degrees are in scripture, philosophy, and classics.
 At the Institute he has produced English editions of the famous Jesuit plan of studies from 1599 (the Ratio Studiorum, 2005), Ribadeneira's life of Ignatius (2014), and the Latin texts in the first Jesuit pedagogy reader (2016).
 His recent overview of the historiography of Jesuit pedagogy is available at Brill's Jesuit Historiography Online.
 Other interests of his include Jesuit education and formation, classical humanism, and Latin pedagogy.
 He has been a member of the Society of Jesus since 1973.

 Taiga Guterres is the assistant director of the Institute for Advanced Jesuit Studies for marketing and programming, where he promotes the Institute's publications, events, and mission through print and online advertisement.
 He also serves as the project manager for the Ever to Excel program.
 Taiga has over 10 years of experience working with the Society of Jesus and is currently pursuing an M.A. in Theology & Ministry and an M.S.W. from Boston College.
-His research interests include the cross-section of culture and spirituality as well as the use of data in pastoral ministry.
+His research interests include the cross-section of culture and spirituality, the history and spirituality of Pedro Arrupe, and Ignatian leadership.

 Virginia Greeley is the fiscal and operations administrator at the Institute for Advanced Jesuit Studies.
 She has a background in publishing and has worked at Boston College since 2008.
 Greeley holds a Bachelor of Arts degree in English from Northeastern University and is pursuing an M.A. in English from Boston College.
 Her other research interests include theology and literature.